sensoworks/docs/docs/edge-and-fog/fog/fog-quickstart-guide.md

 - Read the incoming messages from MQTT
 - Write the raw messages to disk
 - Elaborate and aggregate the incoming messages.
-The aggregation period is set for this getting started guide to 5 seconds, but it can be changed in the configuration file
+The aggregation period is set for this quickstart guide to 5 seconds, but it can be changed in the configuration file
 - Prepare the Sensoworks payload to call the platform
 - Save the aggregated data in CSV and JSON format to file
 - Call the Sensoworks platform via HTTP
   - **NOTE**: Initially, this step is set to disabled and the results is displayed on the standard output.
 To establish a connection between the Fog Gateway and the platform, you should be already registered on the platform and have an API key.
 Later in this doc we will give further information

-# Getting started guide - Steps
+# Quickstart guide - Steps

 {: .warning }